 3. Equity Funds

 Invest in company stocks, offering the potential for significant capital appreciation over the long term.
 However, equity funds are inherently more volatile than FDs and require a higher risk tolerance.
-Investors should be comfortable with market fluctuations and have a long-term investment horizon to weather potential downturns.
+Investors should be comfortable with market fluctuations and have a long-term investment horizon to mitigate potential downturns.

 4. Real Estate